voidshine/dameo_book/Game05.md

 Diagr.
 21

-The Blacks' initiative and pressure came to a standstill.
+Black's initiative and pressure came to a standstill.

 **42...         g8h8**
 **43.f6g7       a8b7**